libxml-raku/LibXML-raku/docs/Schema.md

 The string parameter will parse the schema from the given XML string.

-Note that the constructor will die() if the schema does not meed the constraints of the XML Schema specification.
+Note that the constructor will die() if the schema does not meet the constraints of the XML Schema specification.

 ### method validate